ThreeSixtyGiving/standard/documentation/guidance/submit-data.md

 #### Submit a new Data Registry entry
 If you select **Submit a new Data Registry entry** the form asks you to provide the following basic information about your 360Giving data file.

+- Title and Description

-- **Title and Description:** These are text fields that can be used to provide information about the name of the file and its contents, and provide further contextual information if appropriate.
+These are text fields that can be used to provide information about the name of the file and its contents, and provide further contextual information if appropriate.
 Title is required and has a character limit of 80 characters and will be displayed on the Data Registry.
 Description is optional and is not publicly displayed on the Data Registry website.

+- Access URL Domain

-- **Access URL Domain:** The domain is displayed but is not editable, to ensure that the Access URL link is from the authorised domain.
+The domain is displayed but is not editable, to ensure that the Access URL link is from the authorised domain.

-- **Access URL Page Path:** This makes up the remainder link to a webpage where your data can be found, when combined with the Access URL Domain.
+- Access URL Page Path

+This makes up the remainder link to a webpage where your data can be found, when combined with the Access URL Domain.
 This can be left blank if your file is hosted at your main website address, or should be the link to the page which hosts your file.

+- License

-- **License:** This is the open license that applies to the data.
+This is the open license that applies to the data.
 The details of the license should normally be found alongside the link to your file on your website.

 The overwhelming majority of publishers use Creative Commons Attribution License 4.0, unless they are a public sector organisation, who should use Open Government License 3.0 instead.
 For further information see our [guidance on open licences](../../guidance/publish-data-openly/).

 #### Update an existing Data Registry entry
 If you select **Update an existing Data Registry entry** you will be presented with a table with the five most recent Data Registry entries for the files published by your organisation.
 You may need to adjust the column width to view the full file titles.